pzivich/Delicatessen/docs/Examples.rst

 .. image:: images/ee_example_ratio1.PNG

-We can translate the estimating equation from math into python as
+We can translate the estimating equation from math into Python code as

 .. code::